OnedocLabs/dev-local/README.md

 ONEDOC_API_KEY="your_api_key"
 ```

 - For a live rendering experience, split your IDE in two views, and open invoice.pdf in your right tab.
-You can use the [Adobe PDF Viewer](https://marketplace.visualstudio.com/items?itemName=mathematic.vscode-pdf) extension if you are using VS Code.
+You can use the [PDF Viewer](https://marketplace.visualstudio.com/items?itemName=mathematic.vscode-pdf) extension if you are using VS Code.

 ## 3. Render your first document$